SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/StringsAndCharacters.rst

          print("\(greeting[index]) ", terminator: "")
       }
    >> print("")
-   <- G u t e n   T a g !
+   << G u t e n   T a g !
+   // prints "G u t e n   T a g ! "

 ..
-Guten Tag! above has a space after it.
+Guten Tag! above has a space after it, but the test harness is losing the whitespace somewhere in [Tool J] Hands or Sphinx.
+   The test still passes, even though the space at the end of the line is present in the REPL output but lost in the expectation, but the manual comment line ensures that the space is present in the [Tool S] XML output.

 .. _StringsAndCharacters_InsertingAndRemoving: